Rafalgabin/PortfolioProjects/README.md

 - [x] **Excel, Power Bi** -
-  *Kindly download these Excel files from this repository and view them in Microsoft Excel.*
+  *Kindly download Excel file from this repository and view it in Microsoft Excel.*

 - Norway Healthcare 2018-2023 Data <br />
 [Work in progress]